Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Can be.

-The cost that they're taking.
+The course that they're taking.

 Yeah, that's a great point, especially about the importance of it also being reflective journey.